theyosh/TerrariumPI/README.md

   `sudo ./install.sh`
 4. Restart TerrariumPI: `sudo service terrariumpi restart`

-Now **clear your browser cache** and reload the webinterface.
+Now **clear your browser cache** and reload the web interface.
 A brand new version should be running.

 ## Hardware

 This software requires a Raspberry Pi and some extra hardware in order to run and work.
-The bare minimun and tested hardware is
+The bare minimum and tested hardware is

 - Raspberry PI with at least **4GB SD card** running [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
   - Pi 2 (At own risk/no support)